+last ( ++ [y]) = y

+This definition is not only more compact but also avoids the complete evaluation of the list elements: since a functional pattern is considered as an abbreviation for the set of constructor terms obtained by all evaluations of the functional pattern to normal form (see [6] for an exact definition), the previous definition is conceptually equivalent to the set of rules which shows that the evaluation of the list elements is not demanded by the functional pattern.

 '''

-last (++[y]) = y

-'''

-This definition is not only more compact but also avoids the complete evaluation of the list elements: since a functional pattern is considered as an abbreviation for the set of constructor terms obtained by all evaluations of the functional pattern to normal form (see [1] for an exact definition), the previous definition is conceptually equivalent to the set of rules which shows that the evaluation of the list elements is not demanded by the functional pattern.

-'''

 last [y] = y

 last [,y] = y

-last [,,y] = y
+last [,y] = y

+...

 '''

-In general, a pattern of the form $(f \ t_1 \dots t_n)$ for n > 0 (or of the qualified form $(M.f \ t_1 \dots t_n)$ ) for $n \ge 0$ ) is interpreted as a functional pattern if f is not a visible constructor but a defined function that is visible in the scope of the pattern.
+In general, a pattern of the form $(f \ t_1 \dots t_n)$ for n > 0 (or of the qualified form $(M.f \ t_1 \dots t_n)$ for $n \ge 0$) is interpreted as a functional pattern if f is not a visible constructor but a defined function that is visible in the scope of the pattern.
 Furthermore, for a functional pattern to be well defined, there are two additional requirements to be satisfied:

 1. If a function f is defined by means of a functional pattern fp, then the evaluation of fp must not depend on f, i.e., the semantics of a function defined using functional patterns must not (transitively) depend on its own definition.
-This excludes definitions such as and is necessary to assign a semantics to funtions employing functional patterns (see [1] for more details).
+This excludes definitions such as and is necessary to assign a semantics to functions employing functional patterns (see [6] for more details).

-'''

 (xs ++ ys) ++ zs = xs ++ (ys ++ zs)

-'''

 2. Only functions that are globally defined may occur inside a functional pattern.
 This restriction ensures that no local variable might occur in the value of a functional pattern, which might lead to an non-intuitive semantics.
-Consider, for instance, the following (complicated) equality operation eq x y = h y where g True = x h (g a) = a '''
+Consider, for instance, the following (complicated) equality operation where the locally defined function g occurs in the functional pattern (g a) of h.
+Since (g a) evaluates to the value of x whereas a is instantiated to True, the call h y now evaluates to True if the value of y equals the value of x.
+In order to check this equality condition, a strict unification between x and y is required so that an equivalent definition without functional patterns would be:

+'''

-''' eq :: a \rightarrow a \rightarrow Bool
+eq :: a \rightarrow a \rightarrow Bool

+eq x y = h y

+where

+g True = x

+h (g a) = a

+'''